Intro to Shibari

 Rope EDGE 101 (introduction), 3rd Wednesday

-I also teach a class on the History of Shibari at APEX.
-My presentation for March 12th, 2018, is here.
+I also teach a class on The Illustrated History of Rope Bondage at APEX.

 If you are looking for an online course to do a basic suspension, although it's still under construction, Topologist has created a very good free one at Crash-Restraint.com.
 Here's a link if you just wish to watch his videos on Vimeo.com.